SDAH47/SLTCPP/README.md

 Hello there!
 It's SD Asif Hossein.
 Today I am going to talk about the use of STL  aka Standard Template Library of C++.
 See, C++ has a very powerful, robust Library system which allows us to do lots of magical stuffs like holding multiple data types in one variable, multi-threading, Dynamic Array manipulation etc. In this amazing world of C++ STL, let's know some of them deeply and clearly.

 ## Dynamic Array Manipulation with std::vector
-At first lets talk about one of favorite STL class, the std::vector. **Vectors are same as dynamic arrays with the ability to resize itself automatically when an element is inserted or deleted, with their storage being handled automatically by the container.** Vector elements are placed in contiguous storage so that they can be accessed and traversed using iterators.
+At first let's talk about one of favorite STL class, the std::vector. **Vectors are same as dynamic arrays with the ability to resize itself automatically when an element is inserted or deleted, with their storage being handled automatically by the container.** Vector elements are placed in contiguous storage so that they can be accessed and traversed using iterators.
 In vectors, data is inserted at the end.
 Inserting at the end takes differential time, as sometimes there may be a need of extending the array.
 Removing the last element takes only constant time because no resizing happens.
 Inserting and erasing at the beginning or in the middle is linear in time.

 Let's consider following example...